ronny-rentner/ultraimport/readme.md

     - Works independent of your top-level package
     - Works no matter if you run your code as a module or as a script
     - Does not care about \_\_init\_\_.py files
-    - Can use relative or absolute pathes
+    - Use relative or absolute pathes
+    - Use relative imports in scripts
 - Dynamically wrap your code in a virtual namespace package
 - Preprocess code for optimizations (see [example](/examples/debug-transform))
 - Recursively rewrite subsequent relative import statements (see [example](/examples/recurse))